oxidecomputer/ctf-bindgen/README.md

 A tool for generating Rust bindings from [ctf](https://illumos.org/man/5/ctf).

-The `ctf-bindgen` tool allows one to generate Rust bindings for a library that has been compiled with ctf information, directly from the an ELF library file.
+The `ctf-bindgen` tool allows one to generate Rust bindings for a library that has been compiled with ctf information, directly from the ELF library file.

 ## Usage